hero

 • Chemotherapy/hormone therapy

 Most of these therapies carry potential negative side effects, primarily urinary incontinence and erectile dysfunction.
-However, TULSA PRO offers an incision-free alternative to treating prostate cancer, without the risk for adverse side effects.
+However, THE TULSA PROCEDURE offers an incision-free alternative to treating prostate cancer, without the risk for adverse side effects.

 View Our Centers